 How much does it cost to charge a Citroen e-Berlingo?

-The table shown below shows estimates of the cost to charge the Citroen e-Berlingo’s 50 kWh battery at home (on a domestic tariff) or using a rapid charge point.
+The table shown below shows estimates of the cost to charge the Citroen e-Berlingo’s 50 kWh battery.
 Cost estimates are dependent on the charge remaining, usable battery capacity, and age of battery pack.
-Cost per mile is calculated using an estimate of real-world range.

 To find the cost and times to charge an EV on a public charge point, Zap-Map’s Public Charging Calculator calculates charging costs for any new or used plug-in vehicle.
 The results can be personalised for different electricity costs and the level of charge required.